lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 Arjovsky et al. (2019) [^fn25] discuss the implications in ML before offering a new framework to deal with it, which I'll cover in a future post.

 > Intuitively, a correlation is spurious when we do not expect it to hold in the future in the same manner as it held in the past.
 In other words, spurious correlations do not appear to be stable properties.
 >
 > -- <cite>Arjovsky et al. [^fn25]</cite>

 But this stability is not only in respect to the future.
-A dataset can be generated by different data generating processes, like the methodology of collection.
+A dataset can be generated by different data generating processes, like the collection methodology.
 Imagine a healthcare dataset collected from various hospitals or in different countries.
 Or a computer vision dataset with pictures taken from different cameras.

 This breaks one of the most critical assumptions for the Empirical Risk Minimization paradigm in supervised learning: train and test come from an i.i.d sample from the sample distribution.